zesk/build/documentation/source/tools/debug.md

 ## Debugging

-The global `BUILD_DEBUG` can be set to a comma-delimited list of values to enable debugging for areas of Zesk Build.
+The global `BUILD_DEBUG` can be set to a comma-delimited list of values to enable debugging for areas of {applicationName}.

 Known tags are: